kdukoelho/todo-api/README.md

 ```

 ## Authentication
-To use the application it is necessary to log in to the session, by default, the application already has a admin account that has login and password set as "admin".
+To use the application it is necessary to log in to the session, by default, the application already has an admin account that has login and password set as "admin".

 We recommend that, when initializing the application, immediately change the password of the admin user.
 Creating new users is only possible from an account with administrator privileges, so use the admin account to create your account, and then log out and use the new account.